 Insult Sword Fighting

 The game also takes a shot at fellow developer Sierra.
 At one point in the game the player can make Guybrush fall off a mountain resulting in a game over screen similar to those found in Sierra's adventure games that says "Oh, no!
 You've really screwed up this time!
 Guess you'll have to start over!
 Hope you saved the game!".
-After a few moments Guybrush flys back up the mountain and the game continues as normal.
+After a few moments Guybrush bounces back up the mountain (he landed on a rubber tree) and the game continues as normal.

 When the ' Important Looking Pirates' in the Scumm Bar ask Guybrush if he has any special skills, one dialogue option is to tell them that he can hold his breath for 10 minutes.
-Later, when Fester Shinetop throws you into the water, if you wait 10 minutes you'll see Guybrush drown, bloat up, and a load is required.
+Later, when Fester Shinetop throws him into the water, if the player waits 10 minutes they'll see Guybrush drown, bloat up, and a load is required.

 The Special Edition also includes a few references to past Lucas-Arts titles: